rmonier/backpropagation/README.md

 pipenv run <script>
 ```

-when adding or removing a package to the Julia project, regenerate the manifest with Pkg.resolve()
+when adding or removing a package to the Julia project, regenerate the manifest with `julia --project=. -e 'using Pkg; Pkg.resolve()'`